thomasgtaylor/how.wtf/content/post/2023-02-25-read-environment-variables-from-file-in-python.md

 ---
-title: Read environment variables from file in Python
-date: 2023-02-25T02:15:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-25 02:15:00-04:00
 description: How to read environment variables from env files in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Read environment variables from file in Python
 ---

 A `.env` file is a text file containing key value pairs of environment variables.
 This file is normally included with a project, but not committed to source.